• Home

 • Accomplish most daily tasks such as email, web browsing, managing photos, making home movies, designing DVDs, designing websites, and listening to and composing music

-• Use Front Row with the Apple Remote.
+• Use Front Row with the optional Apple Remote.
 Front Row makes it easy to browse and enjoy your photos, music, and videos.
 Front Row is interoperable with iLife so you can sit across your room and enjoy the show.

 • Use it in other places such as a living room or even a car!